 Damon Young, the editor in chief at the daily digital magazine Very Smart Brothas, put it like this:

 We are all complicit.
 We are all agents of patriarchy, and we’ve all benefited from it.
 We are all active contributors to rape culture.
 All of us.
 No one is exempt.
 We all have investments in and take deposits out of the same bank.

 And we all need to accept and reconcile ourselves with the fact that, generally speaking, we are trash.

 Feminist writer Ijeoma Oluo (who will accept the American Humanist Association’s Feminist Humanist Award at the AHA’s 2018 conference in Las Vegas) put it this way in an article for The Establishment (a multi-media site run and funded by women):

 This society is doing everything it can to create rapists, to enable rapists, and to protect rapists.

-Translation: There are Harvey Weinsteins in every group and industry.
+Translation: Harvey Weinsteins exist in every group and industry.
 This means humanist communities aren’t precluded.

 This means the reports of sexual harassment splashed across national headlines aren’t glitches in the matrix, they’re merely more noticeable, natural byproducts of the system we are all subsumed within.

 This means that many of us claiming that we “get it” when it comes to the everyday fruits of this toxic fraternity yet invent ways to appear as though we’re somehow exempt from perpetuating the very ideologies that ensure this toxic fraternity endures.